papillonbee/coding-practices/README.md

 ## data structure
 * linked list
 * doubly linked list
-  * with O(1) deletion when the address of the value is known
+  * with O(1) time complexity deletion when the address of the value is known
 * binary tree
 * hash map
   * automatically double the lookup table size when occupancy exceeds a loading factor of 0.7
-  * each cell in the lookup table is filled with a doubly linked list, allowing O(k) insertion and O(1) deletion where k is the number of collisions for the same hashed key
+  * each cell in the lookup table is filled with a doubly linked list, allowing O(k) time complexity insertion and O(1) time complexity deletion where k is the number of collisions for the same hashed key
 * binary heap
   * use hash map as a lookup table instead of array, allowing dynamically scaled lookup table size
 * disjoint set
   * with path compression and union by rank
+* segment tree
+  * get range sum or range min in O(log(n)) time complexity and update value in O(log(n)) time complexity in integer array where n is the array size
+  * segment tree is constructed in 2n-1 time complexity

 ## algorithm
 * merge sort